Fomalhaut: Nomenclature

-α Piscis Austrini (Latinised to Alpha Piscis Austrini) is the system's Bayer designation.
+α Piscis Austrini, or Alpha Piscis Austrini, is the system's Bayer designation.
 It also bears the Flamsteed designation of 24 Piscis Austrini.
-The classical astronomer Ptolemy put it in Aquarius, as well as Piscis Austrinus.
-In the 17th centrury, Johann Bayer firmly planted it in the primary position of Piscis Austrinus.
+The classical astronomer Ptolemy included it in the constellation of Aquarius, along with the rest of Piscis Austrinus.
+In the 17th century, Johann Bayer firmly planted it in the primary position of Piscis Austrinus.
 Following Ptolemy, John Flamsteed in 1725 additionally denoted it 79 Aquarii.
 The current designation reflects modern consensus on Bayer's decision, that the star belongs in Piscis Austrinus.
-Under the rules for naming objects in multiple star systems, the three components – Fomalhaut, TW Piscis Austrini and LP 876-10 – are designated A, B and C, respectively.
-On its discovery, the planet was designated Fomalhaut b.
+Under the rules for naming objects in multiple-star systems, the three components – Fomalhaut, TW Piscis Austrini and LP 876-10 – are designated A, B and C, respectively.